Code-Institute-Submissions/gameshow-m1/README.md

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) were used to test the site's accessibility.

+See the following [link](testing_results.md) to review the screenshots of successful accessibility testing on all pages of the site.

-Issues arose during testing are discussed and corrected below.
+The issues that arose during testing are discussed and corrected below.

 *WAVE Updates*
 * An update was made for removal of the table headings that had blank cells, linked in the [following](https://github.com/aryan008/gameshow-m1/commit/651690d87a8c985c1d27f54911d3ff5ddcb0e692#diff-0eb547304658805aad788d320f10bf1f292797b5e6d745a3bf617584da017051).